hmarschall/flippedClassRoom-HPCSimulationScience/README.md

 ## Content and Format

-* The content of the course *HPC for Simulation Science* can be found in structured form as a mind-map ([link](https://hmarschall.github.io/flippedClassRoom-HPCSimulationScience/Lessons/CourseContent.html)).
+* The content of this course can be found in structured form as a mind-map ([link](https://hmarschall.github.io/flippedClassRoom-HPCSimulationScience/Lessons/CourseContent.html)).
-* The course chapter and sections are
+* The course chapters and sections are

 1. Hardware
     1. Anatomy of a Supercomputer